How to Halt Stress Eating + Stay on Track

-stress is by far One of the biggest barriers to long term weight loss
+stress is by far One of the biggest barriers to consistently healthy eating

-If you’re trying to lose weight, managing your stress is critical.
+Especially if you’re trying to knock off a few kilos, managing your stress is critical.
 Why?
-There are several reasons why stress is a massive player in preventing you from losing weight + they all revolve around the fact that stress is hugely influential on both your body’s response to food + fat deposition as well as on your behaviour (which inevitably affects how + what you eat).
-Let’s go briefly into how this happens.
+There are several reasons why stress is a massive player in preventing you from staying consistent + ultimately losing the weight + they all revolve around the fact that stress is hugely influential on both your body’s response to food + fat deposition as well as on your behaviour (which inevitably affects how + what you eat).
+Let’s go briefly into all of these.

 Ill-managed stress exposes you to hormones that inhibit fat loss.

-Talk about a total lose-lose situation for you who is trying to lose weight right?
+Talk about a total lose-lose situation if you are trying to eat more healthily right?

-Ill-managed stress also make us more likely to eat out of alignment with our weight loss goals
+Ill-managed stress also make us more likely to eat junk food

-In addition to the physiological reasons behind why stress will inhibit your weight loss (or fat loss to be more accurate), are the behaviour changes that you tend to make when you are chronically stressed.
-These changes to your routine + thinking can have equally disastrous effects on your ability to be consistent with healthy eating + by default, reduce your likelihood of being successful with your weight loss.
+In addition to the physiological reasons behind why stress will inhibit your weight loss are the behaviour changes that you tend to make when you are chronically stressed.
+These changes to your routine + thinking can have equally disastrous effects on your ability to be consistent with healthy eating + by default, reduce your likelihood of being successful with weight loss.